mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-component.md

 ## Out parameter

-Out paramter is there by default to provide some useful information about your code.
+Out parameter is there by default to provide some useful information about your code.
 I often find myself connecting the out parameter to a panel component to be able to read the information directly without having to hover over the out parameter.

 ![{{ site.baseurl }}/images/ghpython-outerror.png]({{ site.baseurl }}/images/ghpython-outerror.png){: .img-center width="80%"}